transientskp/tkp/documentation/source/tools/pyse.rst

     --radius=RADIUS       Radius of usable portion of image (in pixels) --skymodel            Generate sky model
-    --csv                 Generate csv text file for use in programs such as --rmsmap              Generate RMS map
+    --csv                 Generate csv text file for use in programs such as TopCat
+    --rmsmap              Generate RMS map
     --sigmap              Generate significance map

+By default, source extraction is carried out by thresholding: that is, identifying islands of pixels which exceed a particular multiple of the RMS noise.
+In this mode, the following two parameters are may be supplied:

 The ``--detection`` argument specifies the multiple of the RMS noise which is required for detection; ie, setting ``--detection=5`` is equivalent to